telerik/winforms-docs/gridview/columns/calculated-columns-(column-expressions).md

 "IIF(total > 1000, 'expensive', 'dear')

+## Custom functions

+The following article shows how you can create custom functions: [Customizing RadExpressionEditor]({%slug winforms/gridview/expression-editor/customizing-radexpressioneditor%}).

 ## Advanced usage

 Refer to the following external resource about further information on the expressions syntax: